RafaPach/GymApp_FrontEnd/README.md

 3. Use `npm start` to spin up the project

 Follow [the link](https://rafapach-gymapp.netlify.app/) to view the deployed app.
+Follow [the link](https://github.com/RafaPach/GymApp_Backend) to view the BackEnd Repo.

 ### User's Journey